blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 	- This was also a sign of disrespect
 	- Mohammed was tolerated as someone who claims to be a divine messenger, until he insulted their history

-- They only fought oppressors
+- We only have to fight oppressors
-	-
+	- As per 9:5, the blood of disbelievers is lawful by default
+	- Exceptions: Fixed-term treaties, Strategic Ceasefires, Dhimmah, Mu'ustamin

 # Terms
 ## About Sects